Dispatch (band): Dispatch 2011 and reunion

 On May 17, 2011, Dispatch released their new EP.
 Within hours of its release, it shot to No. 2 in the iTunes albums chart.
 On November 28, 2011, Dispatch announced their first UK/EU tour.
 In 2012, Dispatch released their first full-length studio album in over a decade, called Circles Around the Sun.
 On April 2, 2012, Dispatch announced a North American tour in support of the release.

 On April 22, 2013, the band announced the release of a double-disc live album called Ain't No Trip to Cleveland Vol. 1.
 The album consists of versions of songs performed at shows during their 2012 tour.
 It was released on June 4, 2013.
 Dispatch played a number of dates in the summer of 2013.
 On September 2, 2014, Dispatch announced via an email newsletter that they had begun production of their sixth full-length studio album.

 On January 1, 2015, Dispatch announced that they would be playing a benefit show on July 11, 2015, at Madison Square Garden in New York City to shine light on the issue of hunger in America.
 DISPATCH:HUNGER is set to be the only show in North America in 2015, and $1 from every ticket sold will go directly to starving Americans.
 John Butler Trio is slated to guest at the benefit concert.

 Due to increased demand, on January 20, 2015, Dispatch announced that they would be adding a second night to their DISPATCH:HUNGER show on July 10, 2015, at Madison Square Garden.

 Dispatch announced on their website on April 5, 2016, that they would be playing in Germany and Austria that July.

 On February 10, 2017, Dispatch announced on their website that they would be touring the United States in June and July, and would be joined by Guster for most of their shows.
 In the same announcement, the band released a new song, "Only The Wild Ones" from their upcoming album, entitled America, Location 12, released on June 2, 2017.
 The band went on tour following the release of their new album, with shows throughout the US and Europe.

 In 2018, Dispatch announced another summer tour and a new "album project" titled Location 13.
 The band began releasing songs every couple of weeks throughout the summer, culminating in a release in late 2018.
 The first single, Cross the World, tracks the band's history from formation through the present.

-On February 25, 2021, Dispatch announced that their eighth studio album, titled Break Our Fall, would be released on May 28, 2021.